 5. Acknowledge results (or lack thereof) with honesty

-One of the easiest ways to check in with clients is to recognize when they’ve hit a personal best, lost weight, or lowered their body fat percentage–and you’ll know they’ve hit one of these milestones if you are using a software like Trainerize to track it.
-Clients appreciate being given a pat on the back for their success, because it motivates them to work harder.
+One of the easiest ways to check in with clients is to recognize when they’ve hit a personal best, achieved a goal, lost weight, or lowered their body fat percentage—and you’ll know they’ve hit one of these milestones if you are using a software like Trainerize to track it.
+Clients appreciate being given a pat on the back for their success because it reinforces that their hard work is paying off and motivates them to stick with it.

 If you’re using all of the tools available to you and following these guidelines, you should find that it will lead to happy, repeat customers–and possibly even referrals!